athanasiosem/athanasiosem/README.md

 ## Projects

-Here are some of side-projects I've developed:
+Here are a list of side-projects I've developed:

 1. **betterread**: Chrome extension that changes the CSS style of a website for better reading experience.
 [GitHub Repository](https://github.com/athanasiosem/betterread)
 2. **getos.c**: OS fingerprinting tool that tries to guess OS by using the default TTL reply of ping.
 [GitHub Repository](https://github.com/athanasiosem/getos.c)